islash8/islash8.github.io/content/posts/New_post.md

 tags: ["random"]
 ---

-Greetings, internet!
-This is my third attempt at writing my "first" blog post, and hopefully it'll stick this time.
-Life has thrown me some curveballs over the past few years, from graduating college to dealing with a breakup and moving away for a 9-month study program that wasn't quite what I hoped for.
-Then I landed a job at a major automotive company that paid well, but left me feeling unsatisfied and unchallenged.

-Things only got worse when Covid hit, I got into a new relationship (which what balanced the bad side of daily life), and I started looking for a new home while still stuck in a dead-end job with terrible colleagues.
-I was lost, depressed, and struggling to find my way back to balance.
-I tried therapy, but it only helped while I was in the session.
-Everything felt like a mess, and I didn't have the time or energy to maintain a blog.

-Eventually, I left my old job and found a new one in Europe that paid better and had better people, but still wasn't quite what I was looking for.
-I got married, got my finances in order, and started trying to improve my life one step at a time.
-I'm not as technically proficient as I used to be, but I'm slowly getting back into the swing of things.
+**Greetings, Internet!**

+This is my third attempt at writing my *first* blog post, and hopefully, this time, I can maintain it!

+Life has been quite busy over the past few years.
+A lot has happened—exciting if you're someone who loves action and unpredictability!
+However, for me, it has been nothing short of a rollercoaster.

+I've been experimenting with Hugo and blogs for almost five years now, but I still don't feel like I've truly mastered it.
+Every time I set everything up, I tend to leave it as is and move on.

-So why start a blog now?
-I've tried social media and failed miserably, maybe because of anxiety or maybe because I'm just not that relatable.
-But I want to share my thoughts with the world, even if it's just a tiny corner of the internet.
-Writing my own posts on my own blog feels like a good compromise between anonymity and exposure.
+So, why start a blog now?
+I've tried social media, but I failed miserably.
+I'm not entirely sure why, but I think it's simply not for me.
+I wanted a space to share my thoughts with the world, even if it's just a tiny corner in the vast World Wide Web.
+Honestly, I don't care if this gains traction or not.
+Writing my own posts on my own blog feels like the perfect middle ground between anonymity and exposure.

-I'll be writing about all sorts of things, both technical and non-technical, that I encounter in my daily life.
-Hopefully someone out there will find it interesting.
-And as always, I like to say: Alles gut.
+As for what I'll be writing about—I'm not sure yet.
+I'll probably just talk about random things and toss them into the void out there.
+Who knows where this journey will lead?